netme/tornado-management-command/article.rst

 Command runner
 ^^^^^^^^^^^^^^

-To run the commands, we have a script called `scripts.py`.
-This scipts is using Python's `pkgutil` module to get a list of all possible commands from `commands` module:
+To run the commands, we created script called `manage.py`.
+This scipts is using Python's `pkgutil` module to get a list of all possible commands from the `commands` module:

 ::